Pediatric Brain and Spinal Cord Tumor Care

 Physicians meet weekly to discuss cases, share viewpoints and weigh the pros and cons of different brain tumor management plans.
 Every brain tumor case is discussed in this Tumor Board meeting before treatment is determined.

 There have been tremendous advances in brain tumor care in recent years.
 Our team is committed to furthering research in this area.
 We work to improve current treatments and identify options for brain and spinal cord tumors that do not respond to conventional therapies.

-Comer Children's Hospital collaborates with research groups around the country to give patients access to the most promising treatments available in clinical trials.
+Comer Children's collaborates with research groups around the country to give patients access to the most promising treatments available in clinical trials.
 Some of these research groups include the National Cancer Institute, the Children's Oncology Group and the Neurofibromatosis Research Program.